nodebots/nodebotsday/Readme.md

 ## NodeBots Day July 25 2015

 NodeBots Day is back for 2015.
 We'll join together across the world to create and learn.
+Organized by the [@voodootikigod](http://twitter.com/voodootikigod) himself!

 NodeBots Day is not a hackathon.
 There will be no prizes other than the satisfaction of making something awesome!
 There will be very little in the way of talks.
 We're going to get together, collaborate and hack.
 The focus of NodeBots Day is on sharing and enjoying each other's company.
 And JavaScript.
 Lots of JavaScript.